JHopkins1992/Week13-Project1-JohnH/README.md

 - Update the config file to include...
 - Run the playbook, and navigate to Kibana to check that the installation worked as expected.

-_Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:
 - Which file is the playbook?
-Where do you copy it?_File beat config file /etc/ansible/files/
+Where do you copy it?
+Filebeat config file /etc/ansible/files/
 - Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_edit etc host file to webservers/elk server ip addresses
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? edit etc host file to webservers/elk server ip addresses
 - Which URL do you navigate to in order to check that the ELK server is running? http://40.79.31.186:5601/app/kibana#/home